ASTR 1210 (O'Connell) Study Guide 13

 After the Sun, the Moon is the most important extraterrestrial object.

-astrophysical importance because its surface contains a fossilized
+to weathering.
+Because its surface contains a fossilized history of

 - Size: Diameter 3500 km = 1/4 Earth; largest satellite relative to